10 Upcoming ISRO Missions We Are Thrilled About!

 1. Chandrayaan III

 When Chandrayaan II was launched in 2019, the objective was to have a robotic rover over the moon’s surface to make observations.
 However, Chandrayaan II deviated from its path and wasn’t able to make a soft landing.
-To finish the objectives set for Chandrayan II, Chandrayan III is slated to be launched by 2022.
-Chandrayaan III will have a different design from the Chandrayaan II.
-It will have a lander and rover like that of Chandrayaan II but will skip the orbiter.
+Chandrayan III’s main motive, in addition to have a robotic rover over the moon’s surface, is to conduct in-situ scientific experiments and demonstrate soft and safe landing on the surface of the moon.

 Image Source: Wikimedia Commons